IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Remove-IGEL-Device-License.md

 Now that the portal reflects the change, and UMS has synced, we will need to remove the device license from UMS, so it does not re-issue the license back to the device.
 To do this follow the steps below:

+- In UMS remove the device from devices
 - In UMS open UMS Administration in the navigation menu
 - Navigate to **Global Configuration -> Licenses -> Device Licenses**
 - Click the Select Filter button and enter the Unit ID of the device and click OK to locate the device you want to remove
 - **Note:** You can also use the three dots “…” button to navigate to the device
 - Select the license pack you wish to release and then click the minus button in the top right
+- In UMS clear out the recycle bin

 -----